 Congress also wants to push forward with the plan.
 It is heeding the advice of the military services, however.
 While the transition started in 2018 and was supposed to originally only take a couple years, lawmakers pushed the deadline to 2022 out of caution.

-In the 2021 National Defense Authorization Act, lawmakers pushed the processes all the way out to 2025.
+In the 2021 National Defense Authorization Act, lawmakers pushed the movement of the service medical research arms to 2025.

 “DoD must continue on the path required by law to eliminate the inefficient, stove-piped MHS structure that inevitably leads to turf wars among the services and the DHA, while simultaneously paralyzing decision-making and stifling healthcare innovation,” lawmakers wrote in the 2021 NDAA conference report.
 “The conferees expect that the DHA shall oversee, manage, and direct the MHS’s delivery of direct and purchased healthcare.”